-In the current quarter, YoY (year-over-year), the index values have risen in all three regions.
-HollyFrontier’s Midcontinent index value has risen $2.9 per barrel YoY to $21.1 per barrel in the quarter considering the average of its values in April and May, meaning that the industry crack in the Midcontinent has risen in the quarter.
-Similarly, the index values in the Rockies and Southwest have surged $3.8 per barrel YoY and $2.8 per barrel YoY, respectively, in the second quarter.
+In the current quarter, the regions’ index values have put up a mixed trend YoY (year-over-year).
+While the index value in the Midcontinent has fallen YoY, the values have risen in the Rockies and the Southwest.
+HollyFrontier’s Midcontinent index value has fallen $2.6 per barrel YoY to $16.1 per barrel in the fourth quarter (considering an average of its values in October and November), meaning the industry margin in the Midcontinent could fall in the fourth quarter.

-HollyFrontier’s most significant refining region is the Midcontinent, which is home to its El Dorado and Tulsa refineries.
-HFC’s Midcontinent region accounted for 53% of the company’s refining throughput in the first quarter of 2019.
-The Rockies and Southwest regions processed 20% and 27% of the company’s throughput, respectively, in the quarter.
+HollyFrontier’s largest refining region is the Midcontinent, which includes its El Dorado and Tulsa refineries.
+HollyFrontier’s Midcontinent region accounted for 59% of the company’s total crude throughput in the third quarter.
+The Rockies and Southwest regions processed 16% and 25% of HollyFrontier’s total throughput, respectively, in the third quarter.

 Thus, HollyFrontier’s refining margin will be most affected by the Midcontinent region, which could have lower margins in the fourth quarter.
 However, the impact could be diminished by the possibility of higher margins in the Rockies and the Southwest.
 Overall, regional index values suggest that HollyFrontier’s refining margin could fall YoY in the fourth quarter.

 Peers’ refining margin indicators

 Comparatively, Valero Energy’s (VLO) important crack indicators point toward a lower refining margin for the company.
 Plus, the US Gulf Coast WTI 3-2-1 benchmark, which affects refiners that have considerable capacities in the region, such as Phillips 66 (PSX), has also slumped YoY in the quarter so far.
 However, Marathon Petroleum’s (MPC) blended crack is flat YoY in the quarter.